-If the family fails to pay their rent by the seventh day of the month, and the PHA has not agreed to accept payment at a later date, a 14 day Notice to Vacate (72 Hour Notice with 14 days to pay) will be issued to the resident for failure to pay rent, demanding payment in full or the surrender of the premises.
+If the family fails to pay their rent by the seventh day of the month, and the PHA has not agreed to accept payment at a later date, a 30-Day Notice of Termination for Nonpayment of Rent will be issued to the resident for failure to pay rent, demanding payment in full or the surrender of the premises.

-In addition, if the resident fails to make payment by the end of office hours on the seventh day of the month, a late fee of \$50.00 will be charged.
+In addition, if the resident fails to make payment by the end of office hours on the fifth day of the month, a late fee of \$50.00 will be charged.
 Notices of late fees will be in accordance with requirements regarding notices of adverse action.
 Charges are due and payable 14 calendar days after billing.
 If the family requests a grievance hearing within the required timeframe, the PHA may not take action for nonpayment of the fee until the conclusion of the grievance process.